 IPSEA is a registered charity that offers free, independent advice on the legal rights of children with special needs (SEN) and disabilities in school.
 They also run a free helpline.

-Not an organisations but a blog – a blog by the mother of a young girl with ADHD> Very interesting reading about someone else’s experiences!
+Not an organisation but a blog – a blog by the mother of a young girl with ADHD.
+Very interesting reading about someone else’s experiences!